Ticketedmoon/concurrent-airport-elevator-simulation/Assignment-One/src/RunCodeInstructions.md

 3. Compile all java files: `javac main/java/*.java`
 4. Run with: `java main/java/Launcher`

+**View the output via the terminal logs, GUI and once closed, via the "output.dat" file generated in the project source directory.**

 #### Optional:
 > If the GUI is too verbose, one can disable it using the `disable-gui` command line argument.
 > E.G. `java main/java/Launcher --disable-gui`